noriegarja/noriegarja-gmail.com/README.md

 # Course Project: Shiny Application
-Above you will find the iu.R and server.R files
+In this Repsoitory you will find the iu.R and server.R files

-Please find details about my Course Project: Shiny Application and Reproducible Pitch
+Following find details about my Course Project: Shiny Application and Reproducible Pitch

 The link to the Application